nickazg/TheConstruct/README.md

 #### Project Token Supply:

 Every project will always have the same supply of **1,000,000** tokens.
 Every funding stage subsequently will liquidate all funds evenly.
-However early investors generally will maintain a higher share percentage, as each subsequent funding stage can have a reduced influence percentage set.
+However early investors generally will still maintain a higher share percentage, as each subsequent funding stage can have a reduced influence percentage set, which would be decided before the first funding stage.

 **For example:**